 Pursuing a BSN requires a certain level of commitment (and rightfully so, as being a nurse takes major dedication), so it matters to know why putting in all the extra effort into earning a BSN is important.
 We cover just a few of the reasons below.

 Numerous studies conducted over the past decade point to the fact that BSN-educated nurses produce better outcomes for their patients (mainly because of the in-depth nursing study that defines BSN degrees mentioned above), so it comes as no surprise that more and more employers are making a BSN a job requirement for registered nurse positions.
 The Institute of Medicine even recommended that 80 percent of nurses on hospital staffs should hold a BSN by 2020.
-The health care industry has made great strides toward reaching that ambitious goal, continuing to improve the lives of patients nationwide.
+Although this goal has not yet been met, the health care industry has made great strides in continuing to improve the lives of patients nationwide.

 As mentioned above, so many more doors open for you when you earn a BSN compared to an associate degree in nursing.
 Thanks to your comprehensive nursing education, with a BSN you’re much more likely to be considered for specialized positions and supervisory or nursing leadership roles.